Landslides are one of the most frequent geological events worldwide. Between 1998 and 2017, they killed 18 thousand peo...

 Landslides are one of the most frequent geological events worldwide.
 Between 1998 and 2017, they killed 18 thousand people and affected 4.8 million lives.
-They represent a serious threat to human lives and cause billions of euros of damage to communication and transportation infrastructures.
-With Italian environmental monitoring devices manufacturer TechCom, Sparkd is bringing a new AI-powered landslide monitoring solution to the market.
+In addition, landslides caused billions of euros of damage to communication and transportation infrastructures.
+With Italian environmental monitoring devices manufacturer TechCom, Gemmo is bringing a new AI-powered landslide monitoring solution to the market.
 SlopeGuard combines the best sensing technology with software powered by machine learning to change how landslides are monitored and save lives.

 Climate change, uncontrolled urbanisation, and deforestation are the main factors triggering the recent increase in landslide disasters.
 The consequences of landslides are dramatic both in terms of loss of lives and damage.
 Dealing with the aftermath requires billions of euros and can take years.
-Despite the urgency, several European countries have not yet implemented proper landslide monitoring and disaster prevention solutions.
+Despite the urgency, several European countries have not yet implemented proper landslide monitoring solutions.
 First responders and governmental bodies have often identified the most dangerous landslide sites.
-Still, they cannot monitor these areas due to lacking human resources and funds to purchase the equipment needed.
+Still, they cannot monitor these areas due to lacking human resources and funds.

-In the past, the approach to addressing the issue of shallow landslides was more defensive than preventive.
-One of the most common solutions was building defence barriers (human-made or natural barriers by planting trees).
+In the past, the approach to shallow landslides was more defensive than preventive.
+One of the most common solutions was building defence barriers (human-made or natural by planting trees).
 However, in recent years, this approach has become no longer sustainable.
 As a result of the increasing number of heavy rainfall events, the areas which could be affected by landslides have multiplied.
 For this reason, a reliable monitoring solution has now become a priority.

-Most landslide monitoring systems currently available on the market rely on satellite techniques and inclinometers (instruments used for measuring angles of slope, elevation, or depression of an object with respect to gravity’s direction.).
+Most landslide monitoring systems currently available on the market rely on satellite techniques and inclinometers (instruments used for measuring angles of a slope with respect to gravity’s direction.).

 On the other hand, geotechnical approaches using borehole inclinometers are very expensive and hard to deploy and control.
 The sensors required for landslide monitoring are many and varied, and the analysis of collected data is very complex and time-consuming.
 This means that when operators understand that an area is at imminent risk of landslide, the damage might already have been done.

-Slopeguard is different from other solutions available on the market because it can detect signs of shallow landslides at a very early stage.
-It is a novel monitoring and early-warning system which consists of an integrated rod-shaped monitoring station that can easily be inserted into the core of a landslide.
-The SlopeGuard’s rod combines the best range of sensors needed to monitor slope movements with a machine learning algorithm which automatically generates early warnings of landslides 24/7.
+Slopeguard is different from other solutions available on the market because it can detect signs of shallow landslides very early.
+This novel technique consists of an integrated rod-shaped monitoring station that can easily be inserted into the core of a landslide.
+SlopeGuard combines the best range of sensors needed to monitor slope movements with a machine-learning algorithm which automatically generates early warnings of landslides 24/7.

 We created this new landslide monitoring system to overcome the limitations presented by other solutions.
-Not only does this new landslide monitoring technique allow better identification of the areas which are highly susceptible to landslides (landslide susceptibility mapping), but it is also very affordable and easy to deploy.
-In addition, SlopeGuard automatically generates recommendations which help operators make timely decisions to minimise the impact of potential landslides.
+Not only does this new solution allow better identification of the areas which are highly susceptible to landslides, but it is also very affordable and easy to deploy.
+In addition, SlopeGuard automatically generates recommendations which help operators make timely decisions to minimise landslides’ impact.
 This means the system enables end-users to manage infrastructures in greater safety and better design and plan defence works.
-This particularly benefits roads and railways services and oil and gas pipeline companies.
-Most importantly, SlopeGuard helps save lives.

 The use of machine learning algorithms represents a significant advantage compared to other landslide monitoring systems because it allows the automation of the data analysis process.
 To our knowledge, no technique currently available on the market uses AI for landslide monitoring and disaster prevention.